vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Windows:
 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"

-4. Download the project folder<br>
+4. Download the project folder
 Download the myOfflineAi project folder from this repo.

 5. Open the folder and double-click a file.